grackle-project/grackle/doc/source/Python.rst

    - Recall that when you are directly using the CMake build system to build a project, you configure build-properties by defining CMake variables.
      :ref:`As we explain elsewhere, <how_to_configure>` this is commonly accomplished by listing arguments of the form ``-D<variable>=<value>`` when we call CMake on the command line.
-   - Things are a little different in the context of building pygrackle, since we aren't  invoking CMake, directly.
+   - Things are a little different in the context of building gracklepy, since we aren't  invoking CMake, directly.
      Instead we need to instruct the `scikit-build-core <https://scikit-build-core.readthedocs.io/en/latest/>`__ python build-backend to forward arguments onto CMake.
    - There are effectively 2 ways of doing this: (i) specify this information as extra command line arguments when invoking ``pip install`` OR (ii) we can specify it through an environment variable understood by scikit-build-core